joekgilberto/date-and-thyme/lib/planning.md

 ### Icebox
 - As a user, I want to be able to record how much food I discard- as opposed to delete- to keep track of how much food I waste.
 - As a user, I want to be able to record how much food I eat- as opposed to delete or discard- to keep track of how much food I don't waste.
+- As a user, I want to be able to sign up for the application to keep personalized data.
+- As a user, I want to be able to login to access personalized data.
 - As a user, when I open a food item's details page, I want OpenAI's API to suggest recipes.